 - Involved in education with recent knowledge of modern educational theories.

 - Experience of competence assessment of student or graduate prosthetists/orthotists (Category I) and/or orthopaedic technologists (Category II)

 - Must have detailed knowledge of P&O education and of the ISPO educational training standards and procedures.

 Step 2 - Submit an application

 Interested candidates can apply online via the following application form.

 Applications are reviewed by the ISPO Education Committee.

-Step 4 – Ad hoc training for ISPOEvalutors
+Step 4 – Ad hoc training for ISPO Auditors

-The Education Committee organizes ad hoc training for approved ISPO Evaluators.
+The Education Committee organizes ad hoc training for approved ISPO Auditors.

-Places for evaluator trainings are limited and candidates will therefore be selected by the Education Committee, based on the need for a balanced pool of evaluators and on the characteristics of the candidates.
+Places for auditor training are limited and candidates will therefore be selected by the Education Committee, based on the need for a balanced pool of evaluators and on the characteristics of the candidates.